-Since the area of the benchmark design is relatively small (10K-cell instances), we normalize the yield results to a $100mm^2$ die area to have a realistic number of structures that are susceptible to yield loss (e.g, number of stitches in our experiments).
-We determine for the base case in each experiment the number of design copies that can fit in $10 \times 10mm$ chip size and find the corresponding number of stitches as well as the overlap length and direction of stitches in the design[¶].
-Figure 8 depicts a histogram of overlap-length values for all stitches in the design.

-[¶]Note that, for corner stitches, we assume that half are in vertical lines and the other half are in horizontal lines to estimate the yield loss for the open-circuit failure shown in Figure 2(b).
-Layout context effects for more accurate modeling is part of ongoing work.
+Since, the area of the benchmark design is relatively small (10 K-cell instances), we normalize the yield results to a 100 mm2 die area to have a realistic number of structures that are susceptible to yield loss (e.g., number of stitches in our experiments).
+We determine for the base case in each experiment the number of design copies that can fit in 10×10 mm2 chip size and find the corresponding number of stitches as well as the overlap length and direction of stitches in the benchmark design.
+[It is important to note that, for corner stitches, we assume that half are in vertical lines and the other half are in horizontal lines to estimate the yield loss for the open-circuit failure shown in Fig. 2(b).
+Layout context effects for more accurate modeling are part of ongoing work.]
+Figure 9 depicts a histogram of overlap-length values for all stitches in the benchmark design.